Surviving the Holidays as a Single Person

 • How unfair it is that another Christmas is coming, and you’re still single

 The holiday season is often seen as a time of joy, togetherness, and celebration.
 However, for many single Christians, it can also be a challenging and lonely time.
-The emphasis on family gatherings, romantic relationships, and holiday traditions can sometimes make you feel left out.
+The emphasis on family gatherings, romantic relationships, and holiday traditions can sometimes make you get the feeling of FOMO.
 But fear not!
 With the right mindset and strategies, you can not only survive but thrive during the holidays as a single Christian.

 surviving the Holiday Blues Survival Guide